 The Action Logement group is a not-for-profit entity created in 2016 under France's 1901 association law.
-ALS is a simplified joint-stock company, created by decree and licensed as a financial institution under the supervision of ACPR (Autorité de contrôle prudentiel et de résolution), the French banking regulator - from the merger of several entities that have financed the government's social housing and urban policies since 1953 - and, therefore can only be dissolved by law.
+ALS is a simplified joint-stock company, created by decree and licensed as a financial institution under the supervision of ACPR (Autorité de contrôle prudentiel et de résolution), the French banking regulator, from the merger of several entities that have financed the government's social housing and urban policies since 1953, and therefore, can only be dissolved by law.
 ALS is part of the Action Logement group, which has the public mandate to finance housing policies, focusing on employed people.
-Action Logement finances the housing sector using a tax-like mandatory resource, PEEC, which it manages exclusively.
-Approved by the French Parliament in 1992, PEEC collects 0.45% of payroll from all French private sector companies with more than 50 employees.
-Considering Action Logement structure, Action Logement Groupe (Aa2 stable) acts as the strategic and supervisory board, while ALS acts as the financing department and Action Logement Immobilier (ALI, Aa2 stable) acts as the operational branch.
-The French Parliament defined in a law (loi d'habilitation), the creation and role of the three entities, their joint-governance and fiscal status, and the cash flow within Action Logement.
+The Action Logement group finances the housing sector using a tax-like mandatory resource, PEEC, which it manages exclusively.
+Approved by the French Parliament in 1992, PEEC collects 0.45% of the payroll from all French private sector companies with more than 50 employees.
+In the Action Logement structure, Action Logement Groupe (ALG, Aa2 stable) acts as the strategic and supervisory board, while ALS acts as the financing department and Action Logement Immobilier (ALI, Aa2 stable) acts as the operational branch.
+The French Parliament defined in a law (loi d'habilitation), the creation and role of the three entities, their joint-governance and fiscal status, and the cash flow within the Action Logement group.
 A parliamentary vote would be required to change any of these elements.